 - General partnership and limited partnership: CHF 160

 - Private limited company and limited liability company: CHF 420

 The entry in the commercial register entails rights and obligations.Business partners can view the legal relationships in the commercial register.
 Companies entered therefore generally enjoy greater trust.
 They also benefit in terms of creditworthiness, as creditors enjoy better protection in the event of bankruptcy.
 The entry also protects the company’s name.

 On the other hand, enforcement through bankruptcy proceedings applies to companies entered in the commercial register.This means that in extreme cases, individual creditors can demand the opening of bankruptcy proceedings.
-All of the debtor’s assets are included in the bankruptcy estate under this procedure.
+All of the assets of the party in debt are included in the bankruptcy estate under this procedure.